-In this edition of The Creative Spotlight, we caught up with Karl Dietel from the We May Be Right: Billy Joel Tribute band and we asked him a few questions about his musical influences, his career in a tribute band, their set list as well as their past and upcoming performances.
+In this edition of The Creative Spotlight, we caught up with Jeff Tomrell from the Magical Mystery Doors Tribute band and we asked him a few questions about his musical influences, his career in a tribute band, their set list as well as their past and upcoming performances.

 The Creative Spotlight: At what age did you become interested in music?
 And, who or what inspired you to pursue a career as a musician?

-TCS: Can you introduce us to the We May Be Right: Billy Joel Tribute lineup?
+TCS: Can you introduce us to the Magical Mystery Doors lineup?

-TCS: So how long has We May Be Right: Billy Joel Tribute been playing together and how did you get started?
+TCS: So how long has the tribute band been playing together and how did you get started?

 TCS: Why do you think tribute bands have become so prominent within the last couple of decades?

-TCS: What do you feel sets We May Be Right: Billy Joel Tribute apart from other Billy Joel tribute bands?
+TCS: What do you feel sets Magical Mystery Doors apart from other tribute bands?

-TCS: Have you ever met Billy Joel?
+TCS: Have you ever met any of the band members from one of the three bands?
 If yes, please explain to us where you met and how did that encounter go?

-TCS: What are the most requested Billy Joel songs at your shows?
+TCS: What are the most requested songs from those bands at your shows?

-TCS: Of the songs that We May Be Right: Billy Joel Tribute plays from Bill Joel’s extensive library which are your most and least favorite?
-Equally, is there a song from him you or the band loves that is not included in the set?
-If yes, then why.
+TCS: Of the songs that Magical Mystery Doors plays, which are your most and least favorite?
+Additionally, is there a song that you and the band loves that is not included in the set.

-TCS: How many gigs does the We May Be Right: Billy Joel Tribute band play annually and what and where are among your favorite venues?
+TCS: Annually, how many gigs does the band play and which venues are among your favorites?

 TCS: What advice do you have for new tribute bands trying to get established?

-TCS: What’s the future look like for We May Be Right: Billy Joel Tribute?
+TCS: What’s the future look like for the Magical Mystery Doors tribute band?